gregbayer/gae-livecount/README.md

 If writeback loads are higher than desired on frequently updated counters, Live-Count includes the option to delay writebacks until a given batch size is reached.
 This effectively allows the developer to select the appropriate tradoff between performance and tolerance for lost counts each time a counter is incremented.

+# Scalability Limiatations

+Another factor that affects scalability is the rate at which appengine task queues can writeback counter updates (100 tasks/second per queue).
+To effectively increase this limit, Live-Count could be extended to use more than one named queue.

+The maximum number of queues (10 for free apps / 100 for paid apps) could also be reached.
+At this point, a different writeback strategy should be used.
+One option would be to batch updates for several different counters in one memcache object and only create a writeback worker when the batch size is reached.

 # Usage at Pulse

 Live-Counts has been used extensively at [Pulse News](http://pulsene.ws) for counting everything from share and click events to mobile client A/B test results.